 Siri works by sending data to Apple’s Servers.
 Your device and Apple Servers convert your audio into text–this is what we call speech recognition.

-Then the Servers analyzes that text for intent–this is called Natural Language Processing.
+Then the Servers analyze that text for intent–this is called Natural Language Processing.
 Once it determines the intent, those servers then send the results back to your iPhone.

 Yeah, it’s complicated!
-And amazing that all this information exchange takes places almost instantaneously (for us!)
+And amazing that all this information exchange takes place almost instantaneously (for us!)